pcdshub/happi/docs/source/client.rst

 adding functionality easy in the future, it also means that any rules on the structure of the data we allow will need to be performed by the :class:`.happi.Client` itself.
-To make this intuitive, the client deals primarily with objects we will call Device Containers, see TODO in order to see more about how the devices are created.
+To make this intuitive, the client deals primarily with objects we will call Device Containers, see :ref:`device_label` in order to see more about how the devices are created.
 However the basic use cases for the client can be demonstrated without much knowledge of how the :class:`.Device` container works.

 Authentication
 ^^^^^^^^^^^^^^